PascalSchroederDE/devops_for_ai_bt/content/2chapter.md

 The advantage of Machine Learning compared to traditional software development is, that it eliminates the need to write the code by oneself.
 Instead, the developer enters some input data to the Machine Learning system.
 This system then figures out mathematical functions, which describes the given collection of data points best.
 The process of finding these function is called Machine Learning, and the resulting function is mostly referred to as model.

 This results in a system, which continuously improves the more data it is fed with because this leads to a more accurate function.
-Based on this assumption, Tom Mitchell defined Machine Learning in 1997 as follows[@Mitchell:1997:ML:541177]:
+Based on this assumption, Tom Mitchell defined Machine Learning in 1997 as follows: [@Mitchell:1997:ML:541177]

-\newtheorem{definition}{Definition}

 \begin{definition}